kelseyhightower/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Virtual Private Cloud Network

-We provisioned this network in the 01-prerequisites part: `192.168.8.0/24` which can host up to 253 Kubernetes nodes (254 - 1 for gateway).
+We provisioned this network in the `01-prerequisites` part: `192.168.8.0/24` which can host up to `253` Kubernetes nodes (`254 - 1` for gateway).
 This is our "VPC-like" network with private IP addresses.

 ### Pods Network Ranges

-Containers running on each workers need networks to communicate with other ressources.
+Containers/Pods running on each workers need networks to communicate with other ressources.
 We will use the `10.200.0.0/16` private range to create Pods subnetworks:

 * 10.200.0.0/24 : worker-0
 * 10.200.1.0/24 : worker-1